Margaret Courtenay

 BiographyMargaret Courtenay (14 November 1923 – 15 February 1996) was a British actress best known for her British theatre roles during the 1970s and 1980s.
 She was a member of the Royal Shakespeare Company.

-Born in Wales to a travelling agriculture salesman, her started acting when she was seven in 1930 in a production of The Trojan Women at Cardiff Little Theatre, where her mother acted.
+Born in Wales to a travelling agriculture salesman, she started acting when she was seven in 1930 in a production of The Trojan Women at Cardiff Little Theatre, where her mother acted.
 She attended Whitchurch Grammar School and then London Academy of Music and Dramatic Art.

 In 1976, Courtenay won the Laurence Olivier Award for Supporting Artist of the Year for her stage role in the play Separate Tables, by author Terence Rattigan, directed by Michael Blakemore, at the Apollo Theatre in London's West End.